Report on Plans and Priorities 2014-15

 Marine-related industries including fisheries and aquaculture contribute significantly to the Canadian economy.
 In 2008, the most recent year for which data is available, these industries contributed $39 billion to Canada's gross domestic product and employed over 329,000 people.

 Effective and safe maritime transportation is central to the efficient movement of goods in Canada.
 One in five jobs in Canada depends on trade, much of which moves within Canada, leaves the country, or arrives via shipping through waterways.
 These contributions are particularly significant in the Pacific and Atlantic regions, where they account for an important share of provincial gross domestic product and employment.
-Fisheries and Oceans Canada's work on delineating the extended continental shelf under the United Nations Convention on the Law of the Sea will also secure opportunities to access marine resources and derive economic benefits from them.
+Fisheries and Oceans Canada's work will assist in delineating the extended continental shelf under the United Nations Convention on the Law of the Sea.

-There is considerable economic potential in the North.
-Arctic oil and gas is estimated to be approximately 20% of remaining global reserves.
-While the potential of emerging fisheries in the Arctic is not yet determined, current commercial fisheries in Canada's North are dominated by shrimp and turbot, while over 300 fish stocks and 50 marine mammal stocks are harvested for various purposes including cultural reasons for Canada's Northern Aboriginal communities.
+Current commercial fisheries in Canada's North are dominated by shrimp and turbot.
+Over 300 fish stocks and 50 marine mammal stocks are harvested for various purposes including cultural reasons for Canada's Northern Aboriginal communities.
+However, the potential of emerging fisheries in the Arctic is not yet determined.

 How does the Department achieve these goals?

-In collaboration with governments, industry, and stakeholders, Fisheries and Oceans Canada promotes economic opportunity by facilitating trade, establishing stable regulatory frameworks, putting in place infrastructure such as small craft harbours and navigational tools, and communicating with Canadians and the marketplace.
+In collaboration with governments, industry, and stakeholders, Fisheries and Oceans Canada promotes economic opportunity by facilitating trade, establishing stable regulatory frameworks, maintaining harbour infrastructure, putting in place navigational tools, and communicating with Canadians and the marketplace.
 The Department also works to make sure that these economic opportunities are open to Canada's Aboriginal peoples.

 Fisheries and Oceans Canada supports the development of Canada's commercial and recreational fisheries and aquaculture.
 It also develops regulatory frameworks for the management of Canada's fisheries and aquaculture industry based on strong evidence derived from both scientific and economic research.
 The Department develops and delivers policies, programs, and plans (e.g., Integrated Fisheries Management Plans, Conservation and Harvesting Plans, Fisheries Rebuilding Plans, Recovery Strategies and Action Plans, and the Salmonid Enhancement Program) to support economic opportunity and predictability and ensure that resources are managed sustainably for long-term economic growth.

-Fisheries and Oceans Canada operates and maintains a network of small craft harbours that provides important infrastructure for the commercial fishers and aquaculture industries and that supports the broader interests of coastal communities.
+Fisheries and Oceans Canada operates and maintains a network of small craft harbours in support of the principal and evolving needs of the commercial fishing industry and the broader interests of coastal communities.
+Investment in harbour infrastructure supports the prosperity of the fisheries and maritime sectors and contributes to their safe use.

 Through the Canadian Hydrographic Service, the Department supports Canada's efforts to delineate our extended jurisdiction over the continental shelf under the United Nations Convention on the Law of the Sea.
-This extended jurisdiction will enhance Canadian access to offshore resources.
+Securing international recognition of Canada's offshore boundaries is fundamental to our long-term economic prosperity, and to exercising our sovereignty.
 The Canadian Hydrographic Service provides marine geodeticFootnote1 expertise to support the delineation of Canada's offshore boundaries as well as its defence and surveillance requirements.

-Finally, within the context of existing and potential Aboriginal rights, the Department facilitates the participation of First Nations in economic opportunities associated with the fisheries and aquaculture industries, through enhanced access, negotiations, and capacity building, respecting the food, social, and ceremonial fisheries requirements.
+Finally, within the context of existing and potential Aboriginal rights, the Department facilitates the participation of Aboriginals in economic opportunities associated with the fisheries and aquaculture industries, through enhanced access, negotiations, and capacity building beyond food, social, and ceremonial fisheries requirements.

-The Economically Prosperous Maritime Sectors and Fisheries Strategic Outcome is delivered through eleven programs and thirteen sub-programs as indicated in the Program Alignment Architecture:
+The Economically Prosperous Maritime Sectors and Fisheries Strategic Outcome is delivered through eleven programs and eleven sub-programs as indicated in the Program Alignment Architecture:

 - Program 1.1: Integrated Fisheries Management